 2. It may treat psychiatry conditions and improve addictive disorders

-Research shows that NAC may help resolve symptoms associated with different psychiatric conditions such as schizophrenia, bipolar, and obsessive-compulsive disorder.
+In one Research, shows NAC was shown to resolve symptoms associated with different psychiatric conditions such as schizophrenia, bipolar, and obsessive-compulsive disorder.

 3. Promotes respiratory health